ankemzi/React-Django--Todo-Application/OneDrive/Documents/HakaLife/django-todo-react/README.md

 ## Introduction

-This is a simple Todo application built off Django (including the Django REST Framework for API CRUD operations) and React.
+This is a simple Todo application built off Django (including the Django REST Framework for API operations) and React.

 ## Requirements
 * Python3